 Example #35: Review Ease of Use (Wise UX Design)

 You want the visitor to be able to navigate throughout your page easily.
 Some tools to help with user experience on the landing page:

 - Contrasting CTA buttons from other clickable items

 - Hierarchy of information

-Hand-made illustrations are a great way to personalize your brand and give it some visual umf.
-They can communicate your message easily and allow you to use less copy that’s more concise and effective in converting visitors.
+Hand-made illustrations are a great way to personalize your brand and give it some visual oomph.
+They can communicate your message easily and allow you to use more concise and effective copy to convert visitors.

-Allbirds is a wool shoe brand that does not hold back when it comes to illustrative style:
+Allbirds, a wool shoe brand, does not hold back when it comes to illustrative style:

-Even in the checkout page, you get an animated illustration that’s enticing you to proceed to checking out and purchasing the product.
+Even on the checkout page, an animated illustration entices you to proceed to purchase the product.

-We like to stick to the Breadcrumb Technique and slowly ease the visitors to macro-converting, especially for landing pages with lead-gen forms.
-The Breadcrumb Technique takes advantage of multi-step landing page forms, however, don’t work for every offer or every industry, which is why you should test this tactic for yourself.
+We like to stick to the Breadcrumb Technique and ease visitors to macro-converting slowly, especially for landing pages with lead-gen forms.
+The Breadcrumb Technique’s multi-step landing page forms, however, don’t work for every offer or every industry, which is why you should test this tactic for yourself.

-Showing numbers from successful customers is a great way to increase social proof and push the needle for conversions.
+Showing numbers from successful customers is a great way to increase social proof and push the conversions needle.